tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 ### This is not over: arrow functions

-For the developers of Javascript, it wasn't enough to create two different ways of writing functions.
+For the developers of JavaScript, it wasn't enough to create two different ways of writing functions.
 They realized that they had to type too many characters to define functions, so they came up with *arrow functions*.

 ```javascript
 // A function with no arguments (we don't need the return statement)